-To control postconstruction stormwater impacts from regulated activities and meet state water quality requirements, BMPs shall be provided in the site design that replicate predevelopment stormwater infiltration and runoff conditions, such that postconstruction stormwater discharges do not degrade the physical, chemical, or biological characteristics of the receiving waters.
-The green infrastructure and low impact development (LID) practices provided in the PA BMP Manual, as well as the guidance on green infrastructure, LID and conservation design (CD) provided in Appendix B, shall be utilized for all regulated activities wherever possible.
-The applicant shall comply with the following water quality and runoff volume requirements for all regulated activities, including all new development and redevelopment activities:
+To control Post-construction stormwater impacts from Regulated Activities and meet State water quality requirements, BMPs shall be provided in the Site design that replicate Predevelopment stormwater infiltration and runoff conditions, such that Post-construction stormwater discharges do not degrade the physical, chemical, or biological characteristics of the receiving waters.
+The green infrastructure and Low Impact Development (LID) practices provided in the PA BMP Manual, as well as the guidance on green infrastructure, LID and Conservation Design (CD) provided in Appendix B, shall be utilized for all regulated activities wherever possible.
+The Applicant shall comply with the following water quality and runoff volume requirements for all Regulated Activities, including all New Development and Redevelopment activities:

-- A. The postconstruction total runoff volume shall not exceed the predevelopment total runoff volume for all storms equal to or less than the two-year, twenty-four-hourduration precipitation (design storm).
-The water quality and runoff volume to be managed shall consist of any runoff volume generated by the proposed regulated activity over and above the predevelopment total runoff volume and shall be captured and permanently retained or infiltrated on the site.
-Permanent retention options may include, but are not limited to, re-use, evaporation, transpiration, and infiltration. - B. For modeling purposes, the predevelopment ground cover conditions shall be determined using the corresponding ground cover assumptions presented in § 165-23D of this chapter. - C. The design of the stormwater management facility outlet shall provide for protection from clogging and unwanted sedimentation. - D. BMPs that moderate the temperature of stormwater shall be used to protect the temperature of receiving waters. - E. Water quality improvement shall be achieved in conjunction with achieving the infiltration requirements of § 165-20.
-The infiltration volume required under § 165-20 may be included as a component of the water quality volume.
-If the calculated water quality and runoff volume is greater than the volume infiltrated, then the difference between the two volumes shall be managed for water quality and runoff volume control through other techniques or practices but shall not be discharged from the site. - F. Runoff from the disturbed area shall be treated for water quality prior to entering existing waterways or water bodies.
-If a stormwater management practice does not provide water quality treatment, then water quality BMPs shall be utilized to provide pretreatment prior to the runoff entering the stormwater management practice. - G. The municipality may require additional water quality and runoff control measures for stormwater discharging to special management areas such as those listed in § 165-15P. - H. When the regulated activity contains or is divided by multiple drainage areas, the water quality and runoff volume shall be separately addressed for each drainage area. - I. Weighted averaging of runoff coefficients shall not be used for manual computations or input data for water quality and runoff volume calculations. - J. Areas located outside of the site (i.e., areas outside of the regulated activity) may be excluded from the calculation of the water quality and runoff volume requirements. - K. Water quality and volume control practices shall be selected and designed to meet the criteria of § 165-18B(3) that apply to water quality and volume control. - L. Evapotranspiration may be quantified and credited towards meeting volume requirements according to the PADEP post construction stormwater management (PCSM) spreadsheet and instructions (December 2020) or the most recent guidance from PADEP.
+- A. The Post-construction total runoff volume shall not exceed the Predevelopment total runoff volume for all storms equal to or less than the two (2)-year, twenty-four (24)-hour duration precipitation (design storm).
+The water quality and runoff volume to be managed shall consist of any runoff volume generated by the proposed Regulated Activity over and above the Predevelopment total runoff volume and shall be captured and permanently retained or infiltrated on the Site.
+Permanent retention options may include, but are not limited to, reuse, evaporation, transpiration, and infiltration. - B. For modeling purposes, the Predevelopment ground cover conditions shall be determined using the corresponding ground cover assumptions presented in Subsection 309.D of this Ordinance.

+- C. The design of the Stormwater Management Facility outlet shall provide for protection from clogging and unwanted sedimentation. - D. BMPs that moderate the temperature of stormwater shall be used to protect the temperature of receiving waters. - E. Water quality improvement shall be achieved in conjunction with achieving the infiltration requirements of Section 306.
+The infiltration volume required under Section 306 may be included as a component of the water quality volume.
+If the calculated water quality and runoff volume is greater than the volume infiltrated, then the difference between the two (2) volumes shall be managed for water quality and runoff volume control through other techniques or practices but shall not be discharged from the Site. - F. Runoff from the Disturbed Area shall be treated for water quality prior to entering existing waterways or water bodies.
+If a stormwater management practice does not provide water quality treatment, then water quality BMPs shall be utilized to provide pre-treatment prior to the runoff entering the stormwater management practice. - G. The Municipality may require additional water quality and runoff control measures for stormwater discharging to special management areas such as those listed in Subsection 301.P. - H. When the Regulated Activity contains or is divided by multiple drainage areas, the water quality and runoff volume shall be separately addressed for each drainage area. - I. Weighted averaging of runoff coefficients shall not be used for manual computations or input data for water quality and runoff volume calculations. - J. Areas located outside of the Site (i.e., areas outside of the Regulated Activity) may be excluded from the calculation of the water quality and runoff volume requirements. - K. Water quality and volume control practices shall be selected and designed to meet the criteria of Subsection 304.C that apply to water quality and volume control. - L. Evapotranspiration may be quantified and credited towards meeting volume requirements according to the PA DEP Post Construction Stormwater Management (PCSM) Spreadsheet and Instructions (December 2020) or the most recent guidance from PA DEP.